theapache64/leancorn/README.md

 ## ☑️ TODO

+- [ ] Create logo and banner for launcher
 - [ ] Write unit tests
 - [ ] Write UI tests
 - [ ] Implement room cache (can avoid passing categories and movies to detail)